docker/docs/docker-for-mac/index.md

 ## Give feedback and get help

-To get help from the community, review current user topics, join or start a discussion, log on to our [Docker for Mac forum](https://forums.docker.com/c/docker-for-mac){:target="_blank" class="_"}.
+To get help from the community, review current user topics, join or start a discussion, log on to our [Docker Desktop for Mac forum](https://forums.docker.com/c/docker-for-mac){:target="_blank" class="_"}.

-To report bugs or problems, log on to [Docker for Mac issues on GitHub](https://github.com/docker/for-mac/issues){:target="_blank" class="_"}, where you can review community reported issues, and file new ones.
+To report bugs or problems, log on to [Docker Desktop for Mac issues on GitHub](https://github.com/docker/for-mac/issues){:target="_blank" class="_"}, where you can review community reported issues, and file new ones.
 See [Logs and Troubleshooting](troubleshoot.md) for more details.